Steam engines

 So, you see, although steam locomotives have vanished from our

-are alive and well—and just as important as they ever were!
+is alive and well—and just as important as it ever was!

 demonstrates a steam-powered spinning sphere called an aeolipile.